NE204-Fall2018/NE204-Fall2018.github.io/content/pages/overview.md

 encouraged, but must be done in *review*.
 In other words, data analysis and written work must be undertaken by each student individually prior to any peer review.
-Plagarism or the direct sharing of completed data analysis between students who have not yet reached the pre-defined milestones in analysis of their own undertaking will not be tolerated.
+Plagarism or the direct sharing of completed data analyses between students who have not yet reached the pre-defined milestones in analysis of their own undertaking will not be tolerated.